Brauer relations in finite groups

 As before, we have $G=C\rtimes P$, where $C$ is a cyclic group of order $l_1\cdots l_t$ for distinct primes $l_i\ne p$, and $P$ is a $p$-group.
 Assume throughout this subsection that $K=\{1\}$, that is $P$ acts faithfully on $C$.
 In particular, $P$ is abelian and its $p$-torsion is an elementary abelian $p$-group of rank at most $t$.

 If $t=1$, then $\Prim(G)$ has been described in Proposition \ref{prop:G20}, so we assume for the rest of the subsection that $t>1$.
 Define $\cM$ to be the set of all index $p$ subgroups of $P$.
-For each $M\in \cM$, define the signature of $M$ to be the vector in $\mathbb{F}_2^t$ whose $j$-th coordinate is 1 if $K_j\subseteq M$ and 0 otherwise.
+For each $M\in \cM$, define the {\em signature} of $M$ to be the vector in $\mathbb{F}_2^t$ whose $j$-th coordinate is 1 if $K_j\subseteq M$ and 0 otherwise.

-\begin{proposition} The following properties of $G$ are equivalent: \begin{enumerate} \item All $K_j=\bigcap_{i\neq j}\ker(P\rightarrow \Aut C_{l_i})$ have the same, non-trivial image in the Frattini quotient $P/\Phi(P)$ of $P$. \item Each subgroup of $P$ of index $p$ contains either all $K_j$ or none, and both cases occur.
-In other words, the set of signatures of elements of $\cM$ is $\{(1,\ldots,1), (0,\ldots,0)\}$. \end{enumerate} \end{proposition} \begin{proof} A subgroup $K_j$ has trivial image in $P/\Phi(P)$ if and only if it is contained in all maximal proper subgroups of $P$ if and only if the signatures of all $M\in\cM$ have a 1 in the $j$-th coordinate.
-Moreover, $K_{1}$ and $K_{2}$ have different non-trivial images in the Frattini quotient if and only if there are two hyperplanes in $P/\Phi(P)$ containing one but not the other if and only if there are two subgroups in $\cM$ with signatures $(1,0,\ldots)$ and $(0,1,\ldots)$. \end{proof}
+\begin{proposition} The following properties of $G$ are equivalent: \begin{enumerate} \item All $K_j=\bigcap_{i\neq j}\ker(P\rightarrow \Aut C_{l_i})$ have the same, non-trivial image in the Frattini quotient $P/\Phi(P)$ of $P$. \item Each subgroup of $P$ of index $p$ contains either every $K_j$ or none, and both cases occur.
+In other words, the set of signatures of elements of $\cM$ is $\{(1,\ldots,1), (0,\ldots,0)\}$. \end{enumerate} \end{proposition} \begin{proof} Note that, as $P$ acts faithfully on $C$, some $K_j$ is not the whole of~$P$, and so some $M\in{\mathcal M}$ has a non-zero signature.
+A subgroup $K_j$ has trivial image in $P/\Phi(P)$ if and only if it is contained in all maximal proper subgroups of $P$ if and only if the signatures of all $M\in\cM$ have a 1 in the $j$-th coordinate.
+Moreover, $K_{1}$, $K_{2}$, say, have different non-trivial images in the Frattini quotient if and only if there are two hyperplanes in $P/\Phi(P)$ containing one but not the other if and only if there are two subgroups in $\cM$ with signatures $(1,0,\ldots)$ and $(0,1,\ldots)$. \end{proof}

 \begin{theorem} The group $G$ has a primitive relation if and only if $G$ satisfies the equivalent conditions of Proposition \ref{prop:condsKtriv}.
 If it does, then $\Prim(G)\iso C_p$ and is generated by the relation